Race Day Information - Sunday 26 October 2008

 Start/Finish on Serpentine Road adjacent to the Bandstand.

+You must report to the finish, even if abandoning the race.
 The course map is available here.

 Your safety & safeguarding the future of the race